Boulton and Park: Portrayals

 Boulton and Park appear as characters in The Sins of the Cities of the Plain, an 1881 work of homosexual pornographic literature by John Saul, a male prostitute.
 In the work, Boulton was named "Laura" and Park was named "Selina".
 In the story, the cross-dressing narrator recounts how he meets Boulton and Park, dressed as women, at Haxell's Hotel on the Strand, with Clinton.
 Later on, the narrator spends the night at Boulton and Park's rooms in Eaton Square, and the next day has breakfast with them "all dressed as ladies".
 According to Cohen, the work "provides a piquant complement to the other narratives of their lives, valuable both for radically shifting the perspective and for highlighting the tendentiousness of any report about 'sodomitical practices'."

 Boulton and Park appear in the plays Lord Arthur's Bed (2008) by the playwright Martin Lewton, Fanny and Stella: The Shocking True Story (2015) by Glenn Chandler and Stella, by Neil Bartlett; the last of these was co-commissioned by the London International Festival of Theatre, Holland Festival and Brighton Festival in 2016.
-Boulton and Park are also the subjects of a Victorian limerick:
+Boulton and Park are also the subjects of a Victorian limerick that was popular at the time of the case.
+Cohen considers it shows an "anachronistic conflation of sodomy and bestiality".
+The historian Angus McLaren judges that the limerick shows that at the time there was a "popular belief that homosexuality and transvestism were inseparable".
+According to the historian Catharine Arnold, the limerick showed that the Boulton and Park case "lived on in popular culture".